 Kevin leads Mulago.
 He had a perfectly good career in medicine when he stumbled into philanthropy in 1994.
 His friend and mentor Rainer Arnhold died suddenly when they were working together in Bolivia.
 Rainer had established Mulago years before, and Kevin joined with the Arnhold family to figure how it could carry on Rainer's work.
 He spent most of the first decade with organizations in the field, trying to figure out what works.
 The whole enterprise became so compelling that he gradually made a full transition from medicine to Mulago.

 Kevin established the Mulago’s Rainer Arnhold Fellows Program in 2003 to help great social entrepreneurs design for impact and strategize for scale.
 Over time, the fellows program became the major onramp for Mulago funding.
 In 2007, he recruited Laura and they’ve worked closely ever since to build Mulago to its current form.
-Kevin was the primary instigator of Big Bang Philanthropy, a group of funders that work together effectively to direct more money to those best at fighting poverty, and in 2016, he and Kristin started the the Henry Arnhold Fellows Program to add a focus on environmental solutions.
+Kevin was one of the primary instigators of Big Bang Philanthropy, a group of funders that work together effectively to direct more money to those best at fighting poverty, and in 2016, he and Kristin started the the Henry Arnhold Fellows Program to add a focus on environmental solutions.

 Over the years, Kevin’s taught hundreds of social entrepreneurs and other leaders how to approach impact at scale, and there’s nothing he likes better.
 Kevin did medical school and residency at UC San Francisco and has lived in SF ever since.